connormack/Car-Park-Finder/docs/testing.md

 ### UC3: Find nearest free of charge car park in Bristol.

-TODO: For each test described above, indicate the current status.
-Create a requirements traceability matrix to validate the completeness of the product.

 Requirements traceability matrix, describing each of the executed tests and their current status:

 | Use-Case ID | Requirement ID | Test Case | Status |